FAQs - Tree felling: Ash dieback

 What is ash dieback?

 Ash dieback is a serious disease of ash trees caused by a fungus called Hymenoscyphus (formerly Chalara) fraxineus.
-Trees affected by the disease suffer leaf loss and crown dieback, and they usually die.
+Trees affected by the disease suffer leaf loss and crown (the upper part of the tree) dieback, and they usually die as a result.
 It is unlikely that any 'cure' or prevention measures will be available in the forseeable future.

 The disease tends to kill saplings and young trees fairly rapidly, but it may take 20-30 years for mature trees to succumb.
 They may even appear to recover from the disease, but in the longer term are likely to die.